MicrosoftDocs/well-architected/well-architected/resiliency/app-design.md

 Define an availability strategy to capture how the application remains available during a failure state.
 The strategy should apply across all application components and the application deployment stamp as a whole, such as via multi-geo scale-unit deployment approach.
 There are cost implications as well.
 More resources need to be provisioned in advance to provide high availability. *Active-active* setup, while more expensive than single deployment, can balance cost by lowering load on one stamp and reducing the total amount of resources needed.

-In addition to an availability strategy, define a business-continuity disaster-recovery (BCDR) strategy for the application and/or its key scenarios.
+In addition to an availability strategy, define a Business Continuity Disaster Recovery (BCDR) strategy for the application and/or its key scenarios.
 A BCDR strategy should capture how the application responds to a disaster situation, such as a regional outage or the loss of a critical platform service, using either a redeployment, warm-spare *active-passive*, or hot-spare *active-active* approach.

 To reduce costs, consider splitting application components and data into groups.
 For example: